thuhcsi/interspeech2022-dependency-semantic-tts/index.md

 #### For LJSpeech (English)

-*For LJSpeech dataset, there exist many bad cases in **- RGGN_fwd**, resulting a very low CMOS in Table 2 of the paper.*
+*For LJSpeech dataset, there exist many bad cases in **- RGGN_fwd**, resulting in a very low CMOS in Table 2 of the paper.*

 | ID | Text | Proposed | - RGGN_fwd | - RGGN_rev | - Edge labels | GT |
 | :---- | :---- | :---- | :---- | :---- | :---- | :---- |